 6 Hospitality Technology Case Studies You Should See

 There are few places that the customer experience (the guest experience) is more important than hotels and hospitality businesses.
+Guests at your hotel or restaurant are at the forefront of your operations.
+Keep them happy and they are more likely to share a good review about your hotel, guaranteeing your success in the long run.
+Those places that have incorporated hotel cmms to help them keep on top of broken systems and maintenance projects could score higher, especially if they prevent a problem before it has a chance to affect your stay.
+That’s the beauty of technology; it can do wonders for your establishment.
 We’re happy to present visions of the future, but today thought you’d like something a little more immediate and actionable.
 So here are six concrete examples of real-life hotels and hospitality businesses that have used communications and collaboration technology to make tangible improvements to their guest experiences and operations.

 Hyatt Hotels was in a need of a way to communicate with that fit the speed and mobility required to be a world-class hospitality brand.
 The needed to make sure it was easy-to-use, highly reliable, enhanced employee mobility and reachability-and do it all while keeping costs in line.